 Jesse takes a walk through a meadow on a spring day.
 She inhales the crisp, fresh air and notices some birds perched in a tree.
 Her boots become wet since the ground was dampened by last night’s rain.
 She walks on hoping to catch a glimpse of a field mouse.

-a) List two abiotic things described in this story.
+a) List two abiotic factors described in this story.

-b) List two biotic things described in this story.
+b) List two biotic factors described in this story.

 List the six levels of biological organization and give and example of each.